JAlcocerT/JAlcocerT/content/docs/Entrepreneur/_index.md

 Additionally, people will just buy (VOLUNTARELY) if they perceive that by buying I can provide much more value than that.

-Anyways, people that dont pass that (simple - *do I have very high expectations?* ) bar will not buy anything from you 🔴
+Anyways, people that dont pass that (simple - *do I have very high expectations?* ) bar will not buy anything from you.

+Aka, they dont qualify to get to be one of your clients 🔴

+The world keeps spinning as it was - everyone is happy.

 > If you are a big trol or just want to make a small social experiment - you can add a Form free option to name the last time that xyz user have helped someone for free and the outcome of that so that they are considered for a 100% free consultation.